-Examples of the unique bonds formed on Cogent TYPE-C™ Silica, the only direct Silicon to Carbon bonds which are extremely stable.
+A few examples of the unique bonds formed on Cogent TYPE-C™ Silica, the only direct Silicon to Carbon bonds which are extremely stable.

 Click HERE for a listing of all Cogent TYPE-C™ Stationary Phases.

-An example of this mechanism is the work done by MicroSolv on Metformin and Glyburide; two anti-diabetic drugs of vastly different partition coefficients.
-When separating these two compounds as a single mixture, the Cogent TYPE-C™ Silica-C™ (unmodified TYPE-C silicas) column produces good separation of the compounds with good peak shape for Glyburide and a lightly tailing peak shape for Metformin.
-All other features of the TYPE-C™ columns are evident in the separation.
+An example of this mechanism is work done by MicroSolv™ on Metformin and Glyburide, two anti-diabetic drugs of vastly different partition coefficients.
+When separating these two compounds from a single mixture, the Silica-C™ Column (unmodified Silica-Hydride) produced good separation of the compounds with good peak shape for Glyburide and a slightly tailing peak shape for Metformin.

 |Some Features of TYPE-C™ Columns:||Chromatographer’s Benefits|

 Silicon-Carbon Bonds instead of Siloxane

 More Stable and Durable.
 Low pH Mobile Phases.